MycroftAI/mimic1/README.md

   $ brew install pkg-config portaudio
   ```

-#### Windows
+###Windows

 * A good C compiler (_Recommended:_ GCC under [Cygwin](https://cygwin.com/) or [mingw32](http://www.mingw.org/))
 * GNU Make
 * PortAudio

 ######Note
+- Audio device and audio libraries are optional, as mimic can write its output to a waveform file
 - Some of the source files are quite large, that some C compilers might choke on these.
-So, gcc is recommended.
+So, *gcc* is recommended.
-- Visual C++ 6.0 is known to fail on the large diphone database files.
+- Visual C++ 6.0 is known to fail on the large diphone database files

 ##Build